vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide100.md

 This is the first of several labs that are part of the **Oracle Autonomous Visual Builder Cloud Service workshop.** This workshop will walk you through creating applications for web and mobile from the browser using a visual development environment.

-You will take on 2 Personas during the workshop.
-The **Javascript Developer Persona** will create the web application and add the associated business data.
-The Javascript Developer will then create the mobile application and link it to the web applications existing business data.
-The **IT Security Analyst Persona** will implement access controls in the applications and configure user accounts to allow access to the applications.
-During the workshop, you will get an overview of Oracle Autonomous Visual Builder Cloud Service and its features.
+You will take on the Persona of **Javascript Developer** during the workshop.
+You will create the web application and add the associated business data.
+You will then create the mobile application and link it to the web applications existing business data.
+During the workshop you will get an overview of Oracle Autonomous Visual Builder Cloud Service and its features.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.